 The Croke Park Hotel

-Croke Park has a capacity of 82,300 and is the fourth largest stadium in Europe after Barcelona’s Nou Camp, Wembley in London and the Bernabeu in Madrid.
+Croke Park has a capacity of 82,300 and is the third largest stadium in Europe after Barcelona’s Nou Camp and Wembley in London.

 In 2013 over 1 million people visited Croke Park.